PGScatalog/pgsc_calc/docs/index.rst

 and/or custom scoring files.

-The calculator workflow automates PGS downloads from the Catalog, vairant matching between scoring files and target genotyping samplesets, and the paralell calculation of multiple PGS.
+The calculator workflow automates PGS downloads from the Catalog, variant matching between scoring files and target genotyping samplesets, and the parallel calculation of multiple PGS.

 .. _`Polygenic Score (PGS) Catalog`: https://www.pgscatalog.org/